 The first addition to the Slumberkins family will be a fox.
 We actually have had the fox Sleepytime Rhyme written since our very beginnings, but became hung up in the design process.
 After many trials and errors, we finally have a fox to share with you all!

 The fox was originally inspired by one of our own children within the Slumberkins family who was having challenges with change and transition.
-Now Slumberkins’ Fox can support times of transition through books, affirmations, and you can even watch his adventures unfold on our TV series streaming now on Apple TV+.
+Now Slumberkins’ Fox can support times of transition through books about change, affirmations, and you can even watch his adventures unfold on our TV series streaming now on Apple TV+.
 We see kids in our schools and in our communities struggling with change and transition all the time as well.
 This Sleepytime Rhyme and skill card were created to help frame big changes for kids in a way that makes sense to them and helps children manage transition and change in the future.

 Examples of change that we commonly see children struggle with are moving, changing schools, divorce, switching houses between separated parents, death in the family (even pets), and beginning and ending daily routines.